rhel-labs/instruqt/selinux-policy/06-selinux-policy3/assignment.md

     Find.
 Interpret.
 Write.
 Compile.
 Restart.
 Test.

     Remember, everything in the operating system is an object and has a label and context.
 This includes network ports.
-Similar interfaces exist for handling passing our context to the kernel for network access.
+Similar interfaces exist for passing our context to the kernel to allow network access.

     Let's look at the next AVC.
 Start your challenge!
 tabs: